IngloriousCoderz/inglorious-engine/packages/store/README.md

 Check out the following demos to see the Inglorious Store in action on real-case scenarios:

-- **[TodoMVC](https://github.com/IngloriousCoderz/inglorious-engine/tree/main/examples/apps/todomvc)** - An (ugly) clone of Kent Dodds [TodoMVC](https://todomvc.com/) experiments, showing the full compatibility with react-redux and The Redux DevTools.
+- **[TodoMVC](https://github.com/IngloriousCoderz/inglorious-engine/tree/main/examples/apps/todomvc)** - An (ugly) clone of Kent Dodds' [TodoMVC](https://todomvc.com/) experiments, showing the full compatibility with react-redux and The Redux DevTools.
 - **[TodoMVC-CS](https://github.com/IngloriousCoderz/inglorious-engine/tree/main/examples/apps/todomvc-cs)** - A client-server version of the TodoMVC, which showcases the use of `notify` as a cleaner alternative to `dispatch` and async event handlers.
+- **[TodoMVC-RT](https://github.com/IngloriousCoderz/inglorious-engine/tree/main/examples/apps/todomvc-rt)** - A "multiplayer" version, in which multiple clients are able to synchronize through a real-time server.

 ## Part of the Inglorious Engine